PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 The HCR uses the biomass input to set the catch limit in the next time step.
 The vertical blue dashed line on the HCR plot shows the current estimated value of the stock biomass.
 Where this vertical blue line meets the red line of the HCR gives the next catch limit.
-The horizontal blue dashed line on the HCR plot is the catch limit set for the next time step.
+The horizontal blue dashed line is the catch limit set for the next time step.

 The horizontal, blue dashed line is also shown on the catch plot.
 It shows what the catch will be in the next time step.